Mezzanine Finance If you’re part of an entity or an independent business owner, mezzanine finance may be the best bridging loan option for you.

 What Is Mezzanine Finance?

-Although it is the highest-risk form of debt, mezzanine lending comes with some of the highest returns.
+Although it is a high-risk form of debt, mezzanine loan lending comes with some of the highest returns.
 A typical rate is usually in the range of 12%-20% per year.
 However, junior bond finance, which is a subordinate to mezzanine finance, and carries an even higher risk than standard mezzanine funding.
 Therefore, the returns are often higher.

 It is better for mezzanine financing to be thought of as a sort of ‘top up’ for bigger projects, rather than a complete loan.

 If, for example, you want to raise £10 million and you already have a loan agreed for £7 million with a standard lender then, through mezzanine finance providers, you may be able to secure another £1.5 million.
 This means you would only need to put in £1.5 million yourself instead of the whole £3 million.
 Alternatively, you could also put in the same amount but have a fund for your project of £11.5 million instead of £10 million.